Otus-DevOps-2017-11/z37371c_infra/README.md

 # z3t3t1c_infra

+## Homework 12
+Q: Move playbooks into different roles, describe two environments, use nginx community role.

+A: I have performed all the tasks with no issues.
+Created separate app and db roles, created prod and stage environments and installed nginx community role.

 ## Homework 11
 Q: Try different approaches on how to use ansible: single playbook with single play, single playbook with multiple plays, multiple playbooks.
 Familiarize yourself with tasks, handlers, templates and variables.
 Know how to use modules and cycles.
 A: I have followed the instruction and performed all requred tasks without any issues.
 Before proceeding with this homework I commented out terraform provisioners in order to get clean environment.